pandey-vinay/Virtual-Wallet-Master/README.md

 ## About

 ## Problem Statement
-Virtual Wallet to track user's transaction account .
+Virtual Wallet to track user's transaction account.
-At a high level the library needs to solve the following business needs
+At a high level the library needs to solve the following business requirements:-
-* Track a user’s account balance
+* Track a user’s account balance.
 * Manage account transactions in the form of debits (withdrawals) and credits (deposits).
 * Keep a history of last N transactions.

-## I have run the project using Following steps
+## I have run the project using Following steps:-
 ```
 1. Build the project using maven---
 $ mvn clean install